-This dynamic-programming formulation of the problem results in the set of ordering constraints in Lemma~\ref{lemma:OrderingConstraints} that must be satisfied for correct computation of the solution. \begin{lemma}[Ordering Constraints and Optimal Ordering] Computing $u_i(t)$ requires first computing $u_j(\tau)\ \forall\,\tau$ where

-Furthermore, through repeatedly applying these constraints in a Dijkstra-like fashion, one can obtain the minimal sequence of updates that need to performed to solve the policy-based SOTA problem. \end{lemma} \begin{proof} The correctness of the constraint follows from the definition of $\delta_{ij}$: $p_{ij}(\tau) = 0$ for all $\tau < \delta_{ij}$.
-Hence $u_j(t - \tau)$ cannot affect the product $u_j(t - \tau) p_{ij}(\tau)$ and is therefore not required for computing $u_i(t)$.
-The proof that the sequence of updates is minimal can be found in~\cite{samaranayake2012tractable}. \end{proof}

-For notational simplicity, we present the SOTA problem in continuous-time throughout this paper, with the understanding that the algorithms will be applied in discrete time in intervals of $\Delta t$ where $\Delta t \leq \delta_{ij}\ \forall {(i, j) \in E}$.
-The discretization is straightforward, but a discussion of the procedure can be found in~\cite{samaranayake2012tractable}.

 The solution to the policy-based SOTA problem can be obtained by solving this system of equations using dynamic programming as detailed in~\cite{samaranayake2012tractable}.
 This requires evaluating a set of convolution integrals.
-The computation of the policy $u_s(T)$ for a source $s$ and time budget $T$ using direct convolution takes $O(|E| t^2)$ time, as computing $u_s(T)$ could in the worst case require convolutions of length $O(T)$ for each edge in the graph.
+The computation of the policy $u_s(\cdot)$ for a source $s$ and time budget $T$ using direct convolution takes $O(|E| T^2)$ time, as computing $u_s(T)$ could in the worst case require convolutions of length $O(T)$ for each edge in the graph.
 However, by using an online convolution technique known as \textit{zero-delay convolution} (ZDC) \cite{gardner1994efficient, dean2010speeding}, the time complexity can be reduced to $O(|E| T \log^2 T)$.
-Justifications for the results and time complexity, including details on how to apply ZDC to the SOTA problem can be found in~\cite{dean2010speeding, samaranayake2012speedup}. \end{remark}
+Justifications for the results and time complexity, including details on how to apply ZDC to the SOTA problem, can be found in~\cite{samaranayake2012tractable, samaranayake2012speedup}.

 \paragraph{Assumptions.} Our work, as with other approaches to both the policy-based and path-based SOTA problems, makes a number of assumptions about the nature of the travel time distributions.
 The three major assumptions are that the travel time distributions are (1) \textit{time invariant}, (2) \textit{exogenous} (not impacted by individual routing choices), and (3) \textit{independent}.
 The time-invariance assumption---which prevents accounting for traffic variations throughout the day---can be relaxed under certain conditions as described in~\cite{samaranayake2012tractable}.
 Furthermore, the exogeneity assumption is made even in the case of deterministic shortest path problems.
 This leaves the independence assumption as a major concern for this problem.

 It might, in fact, be possible to partially relax this assumption~\citep{samaranayake2012tractable} to allow for conditional distributions at the cost of increasing the computation time by a factor linear in the number of states to be conditioned on.
 (If we assume the Markov property for road networks, the number of conditioning states becomes the in-degree of each vertex, a small enough constant that may make generalizations in this direction practical.)
 Nevertheless, we will only focus on the independent setting and make no claim to have solved the path-based SOTA problem in full generality, as the problem already lacks efficient solution methods even in this simplified setting.
 Our techniques should, however, provide a foundation that allows for relaxing these assumptions in the future.